jzxu0622/mati/README.md

 ---------------------------------------------------------------------------------------------------------------
 This is a MATLAB package that includes microstructural analysis code developed by Vanderbilt University Institute of Imaging Science.

-Authors:  Junzhong Xu, Xiaoyu Jiang, Sean P. Devan, Matthew T. McKenna
+Authors:  Junzhong Xu, Xiaoyu Jiang, Sean P. Devan
 ---------------------------------------------------------------------------------------------------------------
 # Installation
 1. Create a local sandbox folder named "+mati".
 The "+" indicates a MATLAB namespace.